cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 For accessing the `greenhouse` cluster, the `greenhousectl` will expect your default Kubernetes [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [`context`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/) to be set to `greenhouse`.
 The easiest way for doing so is passing the `--kubeconfig` (and optionally `--kubecontext`) flag to your `greenhousectl` command.

-The location of the `kubeconfig` file to the `bootstrap` cluster is passed via the `--bootstrap-kubeconfig` flag.
+The location of the `kubeconfig` file to the `bootstrap` cluster is passed via the `--kubeconfig` flag or via the `KUBECONFIG` enviorment variable

 ```commandline
 greenhousectl cluster bootstrap --kubeconfig=<path/to/greenhouse-kubeconfig-file> --bootstrap-kubeconfig <path/to/bootstrap-kubeconfig-file> --org <greenhouse-organization-name> --cluster-name <name>